ctsit/nacculator/README.md

 HOW TO Convert from REDCap to NACC
 ----------------------------------

+To install NACCulator, run:

+    $ pip3 install git+https://github.com/ctsit/nacculator.git

 Once the project data is exported from REDCap to the CSV file `data.csv`, run:

-    $ pip3 install git+https://github.com/ctsit/nacculator.git
     $ redcap2nacc <data.csv >data.txt

 This command will work only in the simplest case; UDS3 IVP data only.
-If there are no errors, then submit the `data.txt` file to NACC.
+Nacculator will automatically skip PTIDs with errors, so the output `data.txt` file will be ready to submit to NACC.
+In order to properly filter the data in the csv, nacculator is expecting that REDCap visits (denoted by `redcap_event_name`) contain certain keywords:
+    "initial_visit" for initial visit packets
+    "followup_visit" for all followups
+    "milestone" for milestone packets
+    "neuropath" for neuropathology packets
+    "telephone" for telephone followup packets

-_Note: output is written to `STDOUT`; errors are written to `STDERR`; input is expected to be from `STDIN` unless a file is specified using the `-file` flag._
+_Note: output is written to `STDOUT`; errors are written to `STDERR`; input is expected to be from `STDIN` (the command line) unless a file is specified using the `-file` flag._

 ### Usage